Oran: Spanish period (1509–1708, 1732–1792)

 Before the Spaniards, the Portuguese launched a failed expedition to capture the city in July 1501.
 Four years later, the Spanish took Mers-el-Kébir, located just 4 mi west of Oran.
 Thus began the first organized incursions against the city which, at the time, numbered 25,000 inhabitants and counted 6,000 fueros.
-Count Pedro Navarro, on the orders of Cardinal Francisco Jiménez de Cisneros, finally captured the city on May 17, 1509.
+Count Pedro Navarro, on the orders of Cardinal Francisco Jiménez de Cisneros, finally captured the city on 17 May 1509.
 The occupying forces set fire to the books and archives of the town.

 By 1554, the Turks had reached Algiers.
 The governor of Oran, Count Alcaudete, allied himself with Moroccan Sultan Mohammed ash-Sheikh against them.
 Nine years later, in 1563, Álvaro de Bazán, Marquis de Santa Cruz, built the fort of Santa-Cruz, strategically placed at the top of a mountain, l'Aïdour, more than 1000 ft above the sea, directly to the west of the city.
-Pedro Garcerán de Borja, Grand Master of the Order of Montesa, was captain of Oran when, on July 14, 1568, John of Austria (the illegitimate son of Charles I and paternal half-brother of King Philip II), led a flotilla of 33 galleys against the Algerians.
+Pedro Garcerán de Borja, Grand Master of the Order of Montesa, was captain of Oran when, on 14 July 1568, John of Austria (the illegitimate son of Charles I and paternal half-brother of King Philip II), led a flotilla of 33 galleys against the Algerians.

 In April 1669 the Spanish governor, the 6th Marquess of Los Vélez, expelled all the Jews who lived in Oran and Mers El Kébir sending them to be resettled in either Nice, or Livorno.

 The Spanish rebuilt Santa Cruz Fort to accommodate their city governors.
 "The fortifications of the place were composed of thick and continuous walls of over two and a half km in circumference, surmounted by strong towers spaced between them," with a central castle or kasbah where the Spanish governor had his headquarters.
 Under Spanish rule, the city continued to grow, requiring enlargement of the city walls.
 In spite of the improved fortifications, the city was the object of repeated attacks.
 Notable in this regard, Moroccan Sharif Moulay Ismail tried to force his way past the defences in 1707, only to see his army decimated.

-In 1739, trade with the surroundings was forbidden fop years due to the plague.
+In 1739, trade with the surroundings was forbidden for years due to the plague.
 In 1744, king Philip V asked the governor Tomás du Rollet de la tour for dromedaries to replenish the stock at the Royal Palace of Aranjuez.
 However, the former bey of Oran had banned trade with the Spaniards and those dromedaries gradually sent to the king had been sold by thieving tribesmen.
 Most of the maintenance of the place was paid by the bull of the Crusade, a contribution of the Spanish Catholic church.